 3. Social media donors like visuals.

 When creating paid or unpaid content for your social media channels for the end of the year, make sure to incorporate visuals.
-Use dynamic photographs, whether they are from your organization or stock photography.
-Display sharp graphics that both catch users’ eyes and also exemplify your nonprofit’s brand.
+Use dynamic photos, whether they are from your organization or stock photo websites.
+Display sharp graphics that both catch users’ eyes and exemplify your nonprofit’s brand.

 4. Donors on social media like messages that represent the quantity and QUALITY of their donations.